-Session Profiles contain specific information about the Rumba session including:
+Session profiles contain specific information about the Rumba session including:

-- Interface selection and configuration - Display settings, including color, font and status bar options - Keyboard maps and alternative character set selection - Macros and script information (if the Script Editor is installed)
+- Interface selection and configuration - Display settings, including color, font, and status bar options - Keyboard maps and alternative character set selection - Macros and script information (if the Script Editor is installed)

 When you change your Rumba environment, you can save those changes in a new or existing profile.
-Rumba stores Session Profile data in a binary format.
+Rumba stores session profile data in a binary format.

-Session Profiles are host-specific.
+Session profiles are host-specific.
 The file extension for the different hosts are as follows:

 Host File extension

 AS/400 .rsda

 AS/400 Printer .rspa

 НР .rsdh

-Host File extension

 Mainframe .rsdm

 Mainframe Printer .rspm

 UNIX .rsdu